 - A. Describe and analyze the physical resources available to the program, including computer/IT and other systems, and equipment and supplies.
 Are they sufficient to: - a.
 Enable the program to achieve its mission? - b.
-Provide for the effective functioning of the program? - c.
+Provide for the effective delivery and functioning of the program, including online/hybrid courses, if applicable? - c.
 Meet the needs of the faculty, staff and student body, including any needs associated with elearning?